On The Fear of Abandonment and Object Constancy

 “Since the earliest period of our life was preverbal, everything depended on emotional interaction.
 Without someone to reflect our emotions, we had no way of knowing who we were.”

 – John Bradshaw

-If we have insecure attachment, any kind of distance, even brief and benign ones, can trigger us to re-experience the original pain of being left alone, dismissed, or disdain.
+If we have an insecure attachment, any kind of distance, even brief and benign ones, can trigger us to re-experience the original pain of being left alone, dismissed, or disdain.
 Our fear could trigger survival strategies such as denial, clinging, avoidance and dismissing others, lashing out In relationships, or the pattern of sabotaging relationships to avoid rejection.
-Our anxiety is most heightened in the context of close relationship because it evokes our deepest unmet needs, but also demand their capacity to withstand some degree of separation.

 “She held herself until the sobs of the child inside subsided entirely.
 I love you, she told herself.
 It will all be okay.”

 Fear of abandonment itself is not a pathology.
 It is a natural part of the human psyche and is hardwired into our survival mechanism.
 On the most primitive level, the idea of being abandoned and left entirely and forever alone fill us with terror.
 It signifies an existential death, an annihilation- a feeling that we would cease to exist.

 However, to have mature, fulfilling relationships, we must learn to trust and love without being immobilized by excessive anxiety.

 A big part of developing Object Constancy is to have the ability to hold paradoxes in our mind.
 We ought to embrace the fact that both ourselves and others are complex beings finding our ways in a fluid and ever-changing dynamic dance.
 The same way the caregiver who feeds us is also the one who fails us, we must come to grapple with the truth that no relationship or people are all good or all bad.